Inspiration Seeds: Learning Non-Literal Visual Combinations for Generative Exploration: Dataset Construction

 \section{Dataset Construction}

-To create diverse source images for decomposition, we use several text-to-image generation models: Flux.1 Dev~\cite{blackforestlabs2024flux}, Fibo~\cite{gutflaish2025generatingimage1000words}, Reve \cite{reve2024}, and Seedream4~\cite{seedream2025seedream40nextgenerationmultimodal} with prompts generated both by using templated prompts, and by using LLMs to expand short, vague prompts to structured prompts, as described in the main paper.
+To create diverse source images for decomposition, we use several text-to-image generation models: Flux.1 Dev~\cite{blackforestlabs2024flux}, Fibo~\cite{gutflaish2025generatingimage1000words}, Reve~\cite{reve2024}, and Seedream4~\cite{seedream2025seedream40nextgenerationmultimodal}.
+We design two prompting strategies that serve complementary purposes, described in details next.